Bernard J. Dwyer

 Bernard James Dwyer (January 24, 1921 – October 31, 1998) was an American politician who served as a United States representative from New Jersey from 1981 to 1993.

 Early life and education

 Dwyer was born in Perth Amboy, Middlesex County, New Jersey, to Daniel F. and Alice (Zehrer) Dwyer.
 A Roman Catholic, he attended public schools, graduating from Perth Amboy High School in 1938.
 He attended Rutgers University–Newark, but did not earn a degree.
 He served in the United States Navy during World War II (1940–1945).

 Career

 Dwyer was an insurance broker by profession.
 His political career began when he successfully ran for a seat on the Edison, New Jersey city council, serving 1958–1969.
 He was elected Mayor of Edison, New Jersey in 1969, serving a single term from 1970 to 1973.
-Dwyer served as a member of the New Jersey Senate, where he represented the 18th Legislative District (New Jersey) from 1974 to 1980.
+Dwyer served as a member of the New Jersey Senate, where he represented the New Jersey's 18th legislative district from 1974 to 1980.